nardsqq/nardsqq.github.io/about.md

 permalink: /about/
 ---

 This is my personal blog, wherein I muse about my experiences as a software engineer.
 I try to discuss and describe different tech related topics with my own perspective.
-It's a great start, I also want to post about the things I learn when possible, every bits and pieces that I can think of.
+I also want to post about the things I learn when possible, every bits and pieces that I can think of.

 Hopefully I can write regularly or at least once a month.
 Happy reading!